Reform of the health network | Groups are concerned about a decrease in the presence of citizens

 The Council for the Protection of Patients and the RPCU are questioning the relevance of creating a national users’ committee as provided for in Bill 15.
 According to the government, this committee will be set up at Santé Québec.
 He must “ensure the supervision” of the user committees throughout the network and his members will be appointed by the board of directors of Santé Québec, which makes Mr. Brunet wince.

-According to him, the members could then be tempted to be told what Health Quebec wants to hear rather than give an accurate portrait of the situation.
+According to him, the members might then be tempted to be told what Health Quebec wants to hear rather than give an accurate portrait of the situation.
 Instead, he recommends that the government appoint the Council for the Protection of the Sick as an independent body and adviser.
 “If you want the exact time, we’ll give it to you,” submits Mr. Brunet.

 With the collaboration of Tommy Chouinard, The Press